DPWelsh/Codabunga/content/posts/ginas-second-project.md

 I chose this method because I wanted the generated comments to reflect highly frequent words in the data, as well as less frequent words occurring in the data.
 In real life, speakers of a language don’t always choose the most frequent words, especially if it’s in a context of social expression or critique – instead, they are likely to choose a combination of highly frequent words and less frequent words.
 So, my counter loop would have half the words chosen based on the maximum probability of that word’s position, and the other half chosen randomly.

 Each time this loop would run, I would append the bigram of the newly generated word to the ‘string’ tuple (string = string + append_item), which would help build up the sentence string.
 Then, I set a conditional for the ‘last_word’ variable.
-If the last generated word occurs before an end token ("</s>"), indicating that it occurs as the last word of a sentence, then I would generate a new start word as the ‘last_word’.
+If the last generated word occurs before an end token symbol, indicating that it occurs as the last word of a sentence, then I would generate a new start word as the <code>last_word</code>.
 Doing so would start a new sentence for the next part of the comment string.
 If the most recently generated word does not occur before an end token, then the ‘last_word’ would be updated to be its bigram.
 In this way, I could make a comment string that has several sentences.

     string = string + append_item
     if append_item[1] == '</s>':